awaiskhan1221/THE-LEGENDARY-N1L-BOT/README.md

 ## 🟩 WHATSAPP SESSION SETUP (Multi QR Panels)

-✨ Use any of the live QR panels below to generate session:
+✨ Use any of the live QR panels below to generate your WhatsApp session:

 <p align="center">